vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/mqtt-behaviors.md

 # MQTT Behaviors

-MQTT behaviors in Cloud Director are based on MQTT API extensions (in the context of [API extensibility]()) <!--TODO add link to API extensibility docs-->.
+MQTT behaviors in Cloud Director are based on MQTT API extensions (in the context of [API extensibility](../api-extensibility.md)).
 Invocation of a MQTT behavior is another way to trigger a MQTT extension (send a message to the extension for processing).
 When invoked MQTT behaviors essentially post a message to an extension topic and listen for a response to that message.

 ## Prerequisites

 In order to create a MQTT behavior an MQTT API extension must be registered in Cloud Director first.

-Please familiarize yourself with [MQTT API extensibility]()<!--TODO add link to API extensibility docs--> and how to register such an extension.
+Please familiarize yourself with [MQTT API extensibility](../api-extensibility.md) and how to register such an extension.

 ## Behavior Definition

 MQTT behavior example definition:

 ```json
 {
     "name": "mqtt_behavior_test",